LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    /home/u12/cosi/cctools-7.0.19-x86_64-centos7/bin/work_queue_factory -T local -M $PROJECT_NAME --cores 12 -w 1 -W 8 -t $TIME_OUT_TIME

-In the example above, the user already has blast installed (calls it using :code:“module load blast“).
+In the example above, the user already has blast installed (calls it using :code: “module load blast“).
 The script will submit to the HPC nodes a minimum of 1 and a maximum of 8 workers per node.

 **2.** Submit the :code:`.pbs` script with